hyukhson/hyukhson.github.io/_pages/research.md

 ## Work in Progress

-The Impact of Information about Consumer Value and Contract Performance on Demand and Welfare of Insurance (with Lotte van der Haar, Nathan Jensen, [Karlijn Morsink](https://www.karlijnmorsink.com/), and Kelvin Shikuku), *in the field*
+Information, insurance decisions and conflict in the household (with Tagel Gebrehiwot, Lotte van der Haar, Nathan Jensen, [Karlijn Morsink](https://www.karlijnmorsink.com/), Kelvin Shikuku, and Anouk van Veldhoven), *in the field*